Company founded in 2010, Ann Arbor, Michigan.

 Dr. de Jong was Technical Manager, Biochemistry at Boehringer Mannheim (Roche), Australia and the founding President of Sigma Aldrich Australia, developing her first company to a successful venture from the ground up.
 Dr. de Jong returned to Sigma-Aldrich in Boston, USA where she ran Sigma’s neurobiology subsidiary, RBI, as its President.

 Felice has been an active leader and proponent in the field of metabolomics since its emergence.
 She developed metabolomics business and marketing strategies during her 6 years as Senior/ Director of Business Development for Metabolon.
-Her current focus at IROA Technologies is to develop services and products that remove bottlenecks to streamline the measurement of biological response to stressors such as disease, adverse environmental conditions, drugs, and toxins.
+Her current focus at IROA Technologies is to develop services and products that remove bottlenecks to streamline the measurement of biological response to stressors such as disease.